kthiza/protein-tracking-app/README.md

 - **Configured:** Users receive verification emails and must verify before logging in
 - **Not Configured:** Accounts are automatically verified for immediate access

-To check email verification status, visit: `http://localhost:8000/auth/email-status`
+To check email verification status, visit: `http://127.0.0.1:8000/auth/email-status` (adjust host as needed)

 ## 🍽️ Features